gypsyaqp/Getting-and-cleaning-Assignment/README.md

 #Project Getting and Cleaning Coursera

-The files were downloded in the directory: getdata%2Fprojectfiles%2FUCI HAR Dataset , in the default working directory
+The files were downloded in the directory: getdata%2Fprojectfiles%2FUCI HAR Dataset , in the default working directory The description of the variables and observations in the original Readme.txt are following for this project,

 dplyr is loaded in the first line of the script